Innocence Project New Orleans (IPNO)

 Salary and benefits:

-The fellowship salary for this position is up to $55,000 commensurate with experience.
-IPNO offers a highly competitive and generous benefits package, including medical/dental/vision, five weeks paid vacation, Federal holidays, 401k match, and cell phone reimbursement.
+The salary for this position is $55,000 – $64,000, commensurate with experience.
+IPNO offers a highly competitive and generous benefits package, including medical/dental/vision, 30 days paid vacation, Federal holidays, 401k match, and cell phone reimbursement.
 IPNO provides a work environment that encourages health and self-care.
 IPNO is a family and pet friendly workplace.

 IPNO is an equal opportunity employer.
 We value a diverse work force reflective of the diverse communities we serve and support, with regard to race, culture, national origin, sex, age, disability, marital status, sexual orientation, gender identity, prior record of arrest or conviction, citizenship status, caregiver status.
 IPNO works to advance racial justice and equity.
 We value diverse experiences, including with regard to educational background and legal system contact, and depend on a diverse staff to carry out our mission.